arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

     ./syntiant-uploader send -m "Y" -w "Y" -p COM6 model_name.synpkg
     ```

-    Ensure all executed commands return a `filename sent succesful` message in the console as shown in the image below.
+    Ensure all executed commands return a `filename sent successful` message in the console, as shown in the image below.

     ![Uploader feedback messages](assets/user-manual-4.png)

 ### Built-in Speech Recognition Example

-After successfully updating the NDP120 processor firmware and the speech recognition model to the latest release , we can upload the speech recognition example to the Nicla Voice.
 The speech recognition example can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> AlexaDemo**.
-To test the example say "Alexa"; this should make the onboard LED of the Nicla Voice blink blue if the keyword "Alexa" is recognized.
+After successfully updating the NDP120 processor firmware and the speech recognition model to the latest release, we can upload the speech recognition example to the Nicla Voice.
+To test the example, say "Alexa"; this should make the onboard LED of the Nicla Voice blink blue if the keyword "Alexa" is recognized.
 If there is no response from the board, try speaking from a closer proximity or louder.
-You should also see in the Serial Monitor if the word "Alexa" was detected as shown in the image below:
+You should also see in the Serial Monitor if the word "Alexa" was detected, as shown in the image below:

 ![AlexaDemo example feedback in the Arduino IDE Serial Monitor](assets/user-manual-5.png)